glassroom/heinsen_routing/README.md

 > ![Fig. 4 from paper](assets/draft_paper_fig4.png)

 Our algorithm is a new, general-purpose form of "routing by agreement" ([Hinton et al., 2018](https://ai.google/research/pubs/pub46653)) which uses expectation-maximization (EM) to cluster similar votes from input capsules to output capsules in a layer of a neural network.
 A capsule is a group of neurons whose outputs represent different properties of the same entity in different contexts.
-Routing by agreement is an iterative form of clustering in which each output capsule detects an entity by looking for agreement among votes from input capsules that have already detected parts of the entity in a previous layer.details.
+Routing by agreement is an iterative form of clustering in which each output capsule detects an entity by looking for agreement among votes from input capsules that have already detected parts of the entity in a previous layer.

 ## Replication of results in paper